 The Sociology programme provides opportunities for the study of social interaction, social theory, social research and social problems.

 Our 100-level courses provide foundational training in significant theories, methodological issues, key texts and thinkers.
 Our 200-level and 300-level courses provide opportunities to deepen your knowledge of areas that interest you, for example everyday life, gender, violence, health, sexuality, inequality, resistance, social movements, social theories, welfare, social change and research methods.
 We offer a minor in Social Policy which your Sociology courses can be credited toward.
-After completing your BA you can pursue an honours degree in Sociology or Social Policy, and subsequently Master's and PhD research by thesis.

 Our staff have active research agendas and are open to receiving enquiries about graduate supervision as well as their undergraduate teaching.
 Read about some of our graduate student research.
 We also supervise summer scholars.